Immigration Executive Order Causes Anxiety In VP Mike Pence's Hometown

 Without those sales, Cummins and this city likely would struggle — the local economy is that dependent on exports.
 That could be a big problem if President Trump or Congress follow through on proposals to tighten up trade, immigration or visa requirements.

-"We'd have to offset that somehow," says Dave Glass, CEO of LHP, a Columbus that, among other things, designs control systems for self-driving cars.
+"We'd have to offset that somehow," says Dave Glass, CEO of LHP, a Columbus company that, among other things, designs control systems for self-driving cars.
 "I think growing would be more difficult."

 Glass says that he prioritizes hiring Americans — it's required before trying for a visa — but that there just aren't enough unemployed American engineers to fill his jobs.